 Resolving conflict requires more than just hearing each party’s grievances.
-It requires setting aside predisposed opinions and feelings and practicing intentional listening to refine the issues at hand down to their purest essence and finding common ground while identifying and respecting non-negotiable differences.
+You must also set aside predisposed opinions and feelings; practice intentional listening: reduce issues to their purest essence; and find common ground while identifying and respecting non-negotiable differences.

 Strategically, Harvard-trained mediator, Alexis Dixon has successfully used this approach during 15 years of resolving challenging conflicts.

 Based in San Diego, Dixon has mediated disputes for troubled government agencies, non-profit organizations, and Fortune 500 corporations across the U.S. and abroad.
 Employing humanistic psychotherapy, Dixon leads clients to solutions that honor all parties’ essential interests.